ACM40960/project-distracted_driver_detection/README.md

-# Distracted Driver Detection Using Convolutional Neural Networks (CNNs) and Flask Web Application
+# Distracted Driver Detection

 ---

 ## 1) Introduction
 Distracted driving is a leading contributor to road accidents worldwide.
 With increasing availability of in-cabin cameras and affordable computation, computer vision methods can be applied to automatically monitor driver behaviour and issue alerts.
-This project implements a **deep learning-based framework** to classify driver behaviour into three categories — `safe driving`, `using phone`, and `drinking` — using **Convolutional Neural Networks (CNNs)**.
+This project implements a **deep learning-based framework** to classify driver behaviour into three categories : `safe driving`, `using phone`, and `drinking` using **Convolutional Neural Networks (CNNs)**.
 A web-based application built with Flask demonstrates the deployment of this system, enabling users to upload videos, classify frames in real-time, and view structured results.

 ---

 ## 2) Motivation
 The motivation for this project is grounded in the urgent societal need to improve road safety through technology.
 Manual monitoring is not feasible at scale, and traditional rule-based systems cannot handle the variability of real-world conditions.
 Our goals include:

-- Designing a machine learning pipeline that addresses class imbalance, a common issue in applied AI.
-- Demonstrating the difference between baseline and custom CNN architectures for a real-world safety application.
+- Contributing to **road safety** by detecting distracted driving behaviours that are among the leading causes of accidents worldwide.
+- Using technology to create **positive change** by supporting safer driving practices and potentially reducing preventable collisions.
+- Demonstrating how deep learning can be applied to a **real-world social problem**, moving beyond theory into noticeable impact.
-- Building an end-to-end system that progresses from **raw data → trained models → video analysis → web deployment**, thereby replicating a full data science lifecycle.
+- Building an end-to-end system that progresses from **raw data -> trained models -> video analysis -> web deployment**, thereby replicating a full data science lifecycle.

 ---